 - Does the conviction influence the applicant’s ability to pay?

-Bay Management Group’s dedicated team of application processors ensure that each application is thoroughly reviewed in accordance with Federal Fair Housing Laws, State and local laws, as well as BMG policy.
+Bay Property Management Group’s dedicated team of application processors ensure that each application is thoroughly reviewed in accordance with Federal Fair Housing Laws, State and local laws, as well as BMG policy.
 Additionally, we ensure that applicant information is kept confidential and secure in accordance with the Fair Credit Reporting Act.
-As a property owner, you can trust Bay Management Group to search for the most qualified renter to protect your investment.
+As a property owner, you can trust Bay Property Management Group to search for the most qualified renter to protect your investment.